-If you’re planning to visit Algarve you can’t miss it’s famous town – Lagos!
+If you’re planning to visit Algarve you can’t miss its famous town – Lagos!
 Lagos is a really charming city with stunning beaches, a fascinating historic centre and buzzing nightlife.
 A little bit of everything for everyone’s taste!

-This town definitely needs more time to explore but if you planning to visit for a few days I have a perfect itinerary for you (well at last it was perfect for me)!
+This town definitely needs more time to explore but if you planning to visit for a few days I have a perfect itinerary for you (well, at last, it was perfect for me)!

 So how to spend perfect 2 days in Lagos?